runtime44/comfyui_upscale_workflow/README.md

 ### Second Sampling
 Here, we use two sampling passes:
 1. Medium denoise, low ControlNet, adding noise, returning with noise
-2. Low denoise, no ControlNet, no noise addition, returning without nois (in our case using SD 1.5), and the second sampling is used as a refiner and fixes all the issues generated at the previous step, while using it as a starting point

-### First Sampling
-In this workflow, we are making use of masks to separate persons from their environment (it would work similarly with anything that you can segment in an image).
-This allows for more control over the amount of details that we want to generate on the image.
-For that, we use the [Mask Sampler](https://github.com/runtime44/comfyui_r44_nodes) with the two main inputs being the latent image and the mask.

-Because this step aims to generate as many details as possible from the upscaled image, we use a heavy ControlNet strength to contain SD hallucinations.
-If you feel like there are too much added elements to your image, feel free to increase that value

-### Second Sampling
-Here, we use two sampling passes:
-1. Medium denoise, low ControlNet, adding noise, returning with noise
 2. Low denoise, no ControlNet, no noise addition, returning without noise

 During these two passes, the sampler also changes.